Why Is My Car AC Blowing Hot Air? How To Fix

 Thankfully, if you have made it this far, you should have a much better idea as to the cause.
 The longer you wait to resolve the issue, the more likely it is to lead to something more severe.

-Regardless, can you really survive in a hot climate without a working AC system?
+Regardless, can you really survive in a scorching climate without a functioning AC system?
 It’s not worth it.

 You Might Love These